nathanhilbert/tngic_presentation/README.md

 proprietary.
 A scorecard for each will be tallied as I discuss software choices, time, money, utility, and complexity.
 Hopefully, there will be plenty of insights as we review the results.
-This presentation is ideal for business analysts, managers, directors, and those that are interested in how the other side approaches a p
+This presentation is ideal for business analysts, managers, directors, and those that are interested in how the other side approaches a problem.